 The JLT section of the Fund has a funding deficit based on the statutory funding valuation that concluded in 2022.
-As a result, the Company expects to pay deficit contributions of £33 million per annum from 2023, subject to annual review.
+As a result, the Company paid deficit contributions of £33 million in 2023 and expects to pay deficit contributions of £15 million in 2024, subject to quarterly review.
 The Company also expects to pay contributions to meet levies.